ErnestoTz-WR/Udemy-VueJS-Maximilian/01-Getting-Started/README.md

 ## Vue object

 `Vue` is a global object, its method `createApp()` will take control of the application.
-This object takes `data` as it first parameter which is a function. `data` is a function; this function returns an objet, ALWAYS an object.
+This object takes `data` as it first parameter which is a function. `data` is a function, this function returns an objet, ALWAYS an object.

 > **Inside `data` we include all the key value pairs we would like to work with.**